-The Analogue Period of recruitment had to do with communication tools such as fax machines, telephones, and postal services; it began around 1980’s, continuing until the late 90’s.
+The Analogue Period of recruitment had to do with communication tools such as fax machines, telephones, and postal services; it began around the 1980s and continued until the late 90s.

-Printed media was the main sourcing channel for recruiters and sourcing methodology was focused on getting the highly skilled talents, managing these talents, networking and promoting the company brand.
+Printed media was the main sourcing channel for recruiters, and sourcing methodology was focused on getting highly skilled talents, managing these talents, networking, and promoting the company brand.

 The Age of Spray and Pray

-It started in the 1990’s and was influenced by the emerging technology at that time—the internet and email.
+It started in the 1990s and was influenced by the emerging technology of the internet and email.

 With emails now possible, interpersonal relationships dwindled and were replaced with mass resume submissions in online job boards and short-term planning.
 This change resulted in less-skilled job seekers mass producing poorly written CV’s and sending unsolicited emails through LinkedIn.

-This period can be described as “quantity over quality”.
+This period can be described as “quantity over quality.”
 While it may not be an ideal method, recruiters were still able to find real gems among a sea of phonies.
-This can be a laborious task, resulting in low fill rates, and not as efficient as the next period of recruitment, but it came to be a go-to strategy for HR professionals.
+This can be a laborious task, resulting in low fill rates and not as efficient as the next recruitment period, but it has become a go-to strategy for HR professionals.

 The Digital Age

 The second era has brought forth problems.
-Candidates from their generation were more interested in getting their resumes out, without putting much thought on quality.
-With so many resumes to go through, and only to find a few qualified candidates, recruiters’ time-to-fill rate were low, giving them a bad reputation.
+Candidates from their generation were more interested in getting their resumes out without considering the quality.
+With so many resumes to go through and only to find a few qualified candidates, recruiters’ time-to-fill rates were low, giving them a bad reputation.

-The Analogue Age was associated with building relationships and networks, but their tools were slow and outdated.
-The Spray and Pray era, on the other hand, had the right idea of making use of technology, but lacked the human touch Analogue Age was rich in.
+The Analogue Age was associated with building relationships and networks, but its tools were slow and outdated.
+On the other hand, the Spray and Pray era had the right idea of using technology but lacked the human touch in which Analog Age was rich.

 In a way, digital transformation has helped reach a balance between the two previous recruitment periods.
 Candidates and recruiters are now meeting halfway.
-Digital Age has changed the way businesses find talent, and how to retain talent.
+Digital Age has changed how businesses find talent and how to retain talent.
 Talents also have more say on what they can expect and how it works.

-Job seekers now have easier ways of reaching an audience of recruiters.
-In-demand talents are aware that executives or HR personnels will be the ones to look for them, but in order for them to impress their audience, they have to invest on their online career profiles, or their resumes and CV.
+Job seekers now have more accessible ways of reaching an audience of recruiters.
+In-demand talents are aware that executives or HR personnel will be the ones to look for them but to impress their audience, they have to invest in their online career profiles or resumes and CV.

-Having a recruiter who embraces these new technological tools, who are vigilant in championing your brand online and offline to attract skilled talents, and who are able to maintain a strong relationship with both online and offline candidates, are going to bring the most results to your company in this Age of Digital Transformation.
+Having a recruiter who embraces these new technological tools, who is vigilant in championing your brand online and offline to attract skilled talents, and who can maintain a strong relationship with both online and offline candidates will bring the most results to your company in this Age of Digital Transformation.

-But how exactly has digital transformation impacted the world of recruitment for both the businesses and the talents?
+But how exactly has digital transformation impacted the world of recruitment for both businesses and talents?

 How Digital Transformation is Changing Recruitment

-Perhaps the most obvious change in recruitment that has been brought about by digital transformation is how it made information ‘porous’.
-Information, in forms such as resume, recruitment queries, and video interviews, can be passed on so easily from country to country.
-It’s up to the search firm to gather this data and form a cohesive material that is going to help them identify the right talents.
+Perhaps the most apparent change in recruitment brought about by digital transformation is how it made information ‘porous.’
+Information, such as resumes, recruitment queries, and video interviews, can be passed on quickly from country to country.
+It’s up to the search firm to gather this data and form cohesive material to help them identify the right talents.

 Meeting candidates wherever they are

 Meeting candidates has been made much easier in the Digital Age.
 Distance no longer matters.
-There are video call interviews, and online job postings, that are going to connect foreign candidates to their potential employees, and these can all be done through the use of mobile devices.
+There are video call interviews and online job postings that will connect foreign candidates to their potential employees, and these can all be done through mobile devices.

-Anyone from anywhere in the world with access to the internet, a phone, or a computer can upload their career profiles in job boards, a task that does not take too much effort.
-These devices connect the scattered workforce and it’s a very convenient way for recruiters to find candidates, and candidates can visit job postings websites to look for available positions that they think are going to best fit them, just by using their handy mobile phones.
+Anyone from anywhere in the world with access to the internet, a phone, or a computer can upload their career profiles on job boards, a task that does not require much effort.
+These devices connect the scattered workforce, and it’s a very convenient way for recruiters to find candidates; candidates can visit job posting websites to look for available positions that they think will best fit them just by using their handy mobile phones.

-Social media has dominated almost all of the human online interaction.
-Recruiters have tapped on to this and are now sourcing candidates through different social media platforms such as LinkedIn, Facebook, Instagram, and Jobstreet.
+Social media has dominated almost all human online interaction.
+Recruiters have tapped into this and are now sourcing candidates through social media platforms such as LinkedIn, Facebook, Instagram, and Jobstreet.
 In fact, more than 70% of employers are now using social media to screen candidates, reports Career Builder Survey.

-Having an exemplary resume or CV is no longer a guarantee that a candidate is going to be chosen.
-An online career presence makes the candidate more saleable, more investment worthy in the eyes of the recruiter.
-Social media also gives recruiters the chance to source both active and passive candidates, allowing them to have access to a bigger pool of talents.
+Having an exemplary resume or CV is no longer a guarantee that a candidate will be chosen.
+An online career presence makes the candidate more saleable and more investment-worthy in the eyes of the recruiter.
+Social media also allows recruiters to source active and passive candidates, allowing them access to a bigger talent pool.

 Assessment validation technology

-It goes without saying that a trained recruiter is cautious when reading the career profiles of a candidate.
-They have ways of knowing how to confirm if the information written on the online resume of the candidate is actually true.
+A trained recruiter is cautious when reading the career profiles of a candidate.
+They have ways of knowing how to confirm if the information written on the online resume of the candidate is true.

-It’s part of the recruiters’ job to make sure that the candidate meets the set criteria demanded by their client.
-Now, verifying references and jobs experiences are made easy by simply looking at the recommendations and reviews’ section of the resume – this upfront availability of cross-references makes identifying a legitimate candidate so much more efficient.
+It’s part of the recruiters’ job to ensure the candidate meets the criteria their client demands.
+Now, verifying references and job experiences are made easy by simply looking at the recommendations and reviews section of the resume – this upfront availability of cross-references makes identifying a legitimate candidate much more efficient.

 Response Time is Faster

-Recruiting technology has made recruitment inquiries answerable in a short amount of time, usually with just an email or a chatbot installed on the company’s website.
+Recruiting technology has quickly made recruitment inquiries answerable, usually with just an email or a chatbot installed on the company’s website.
 It has also made it possible to connect with candidates as soon as they finish the online application process.

 CEO of Dublin, Ireland-based Skillsoft Bill Donoghue says that “one of the major changes for human resources will be the introduction of automated recruitment”.

 Automated recruitment can speed up the sourcing and screening processes of the massive amounts of candidates’ applications.
-Computer generated machines are capable of learning and in time, are going to refine the searches of candidates.
-Through prescriptive analytics, it can figure out who are the most fitting candidates, and whether they are going to stay in that job for long.
+Computer-generated machines are capable of learning and, in time, will refine the searches for candidates.
+Through prescriptive analytics, it can determine who are the most fitting candidates and whether they will stay in that job for a long.

-Chatbots are capable of answering repetitive questions from candidates, provide updates and send messages from recruiters.
+Chatbots can answer repetitive questions from candidates, provide updates and send messages from recruiters.

 Recruitment has gone through three different faces.
 From old school paper resumes, post mail, fax, and spamming of email resumes, it has transformed into digital data accessible online.

-Businesses are always competing in landing top talents, hence the world of recruitment can be a cutthroat industry.
-It’s best to partner with search firms that are capable of adapting to the technological advancements so as not to get left behind.
+Businesses are constantly competing to land top talents.
+Hence the world of recruitment can be a cutthroat industry.
+It’s best to partner with search firms capable of adapting to technological advancements so as not to get left behind.

-In sum, digital transformation has allowed for the global search for talent and given recruitment flexibility in its processes, especially in areas such as where to find candidates, and how to find them.
+In sum, digital transformation has allowed for the global search for talent and given recruitment flexibility in its processes, especially in finding candidates and how to find them.

 Have a search firm in mind?
-Are they digitally equipped in finding the right candidates for you?
+Are they digitally equipped to find suitable candidates for you?
 Share your thoughts and write a comment down below!